 Learn more about the basics of cancer surgery.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 Patients with stomach cancer usually receive external-beam radiation therapy, which is radiation given from a machine outside the body.
 Radiation therapy may be used before surgery to shrink the size of the tumor or after surgery to destroy any remaining cancer cells.

 Side effects from radiation therapy include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Talk with your radiation oncologist about the possible side effects you may experience and your recovery period.